MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex4_eDiscovery_Alert.md

 ---
 lab:
   title: Learning Path 6 – Lab 6 – Exercise 4 – Test the Default eDiscovery Alert
-  description: In this exercise you will test a default Microsoft 365 alert policy that notifies all tenant administrators, such as Holly Dickson, whenever an eDiscovery search has been created or exported.
+  description: In this exercise you will test a default Microsoft 365 alert policy that notifies all tenant administrators whenever an eDiscovery search has been created or exported.
+You will assign the necessary eDiscovery permissions to Holly Dickson, create a content search, and verify the alert notification.
-  duration: 78 minutes
+  duration: 20 minutes
   level: 300
   islab: true
   primarytopics:
-    - Microsoft 365
+    - Microsoft Purview
 ---

 # Learning Path 6 – Lab 6 – Exercise 4 – Test the Default eDiscovery Alert